 ABOUT THE NEW GUARD

 THE NEW GUARD is a contest-centered, independent literary review, publishing 35+ emerging writers each year from the US and abroad.
 We proudly publish in print, with the exception of our online feature, BANG!, a page on this site that publishes three short works by a single writer for a full month at a time.
-Our winners, finalist and semi-finalists have been announced for our Volume VIII contests in Fiction & Poetry, judged by Rick Moody and Patricia Smith.
-Thanks so much to all who entered!

 The New Guard is here to showcase newcomers alongside established writers, and to juxtapose tradition with experiment to create a new dialogue.
 The Writer's Hotel makes up the editorial arm of The New Guard literary review.
 Via The Writer's Hotel, we host a conference in NYC each June, The Writer's Hotel NYC Writers Conference, and we also work with writers to develop their writing via our online component, Private Study.
 We are writers for writers' sake.